harryworld/cuhk-iot-workshop/preface/mindset.md

 #### There is no magic in learning.

+At least no magic until the day we can transfer knowledge, _a la Matrix_, by plugging in a chip into your brain.

-You get what you put into the course.
+For now, you get what you put into the course.

 #### No one knows everything.

 That includes your instructors.
-However, with the right experience and skillset, we can figure things out.
+We are not high and mighty.

+What we do have are experience, skill sets, and connections to help us figure things out.

 #### Development is an art.

-As the saying goes, _"there are many was to skin a cat."_ So keep an open mind and exposing yourself to different ways people approach things.
-It will only help you grow.
+The saying goes, _"There are many was to skin a cat."_

+Keep an open mind and expose yourself to different ways people approach problems.

+It will help you grow as a developer much quicker.